44tl/questcomp/README.md

 A lightweight, streamlined utility for the Discord desktop developer console designed to accelerate the completion of promotional Quests.
 If this tool saves you time, please consider dropping a ⭐ on the repository.

+> [!WARNING]
+> **CRITICAL NOTICE: As of April 7th 2026, Discord has expressed their intent to crack down on automating quest completion.
+Use this script at your own risk, as you most likely WILL get flagged by doing so.**

 ---

 ### ⚡ Core Functionality